mohammedchakir/alx-files_manager/README.md

 Print in the console Welcome <email>!
 In real life, you can use a third party service like Mailgun to send real email.
 These API are slow, (sending via SMTP is worst!) and sending emails via a background job is important to optimize API endpoint.

-Repo:

-GitHub repository: alx-files_manager
-File: utils/, worker.js, controllers/UsersController.js
+- File: `utils/, worker.js, controllers/UsersController.js`